Building the Future: Women in Construction

 • About the barriers women face in the construction industry.

-• How women can improve the construction industry.
+• How women can help to close the skills gap.

 • Where the latest construction jobs are and how to apply for them.

-This Women in Construction Week, we discuss how important it is for women to see construction as an avenue for work and success to build a career for themselves.
-We’ll explore the barriers and challenges women face, and how the construction industry has seen a shift towards inclusion and is working to promote diversity and increase female representation.
+This Women in Construction Week, we discuss how important it is for women to see construction as an avenue for work, success and female representation.
+We explore the barriers and challenges women face and how the construction industry has seen a shift towards inclusion and greater diversity.

 What barriers do women in the construction industry face?